 - If the library was synced to some desktop computer, and that computer has a correct version of the corrupted file, resyncing the library on that computer will upload the corrupted files to the server.

 Speeding up FSCK by not checking file contents¶

 Starting from Pro edition 7.1.5, an option is added to speed up FSCK.
 Most of the running time of seaf-fsck is spent on calculating hashes for file contents.
 This hash will be compared with block object ID.
 If they're not consistent, the block is detected as corrupted.

 In many cases, the file contents won't be corrupted most of time.
 Some objects are just missing from the system.
 So it's enough to only check for object existence.
 This will greatly speed up the fsck process.

 To skip checking file contents, add the "--shallow" or "-s" option to seaf-fsck.

 Exporting Libraries to File System¶

-Since version 4.2.0, you can use seaf-fsck to export all the files in libraries to external file system (such as Ext4).
+You can use seaf-fsck to export all the files in libraries to external file system (such as Ext4).
 This procedure doesn't rely on the seafile database.
 As long as you have your seafile-data directory, you can always export your files from Seafile to external file system.